IBBoard/cawbird/README.md

 All limitations are limitations imposed by Twitter and are not the fault of the Cawbird client.
 They have affected [all third-party client applications](http://apps-of-a-feather.com/).

-Cawbird is also unable to implement the following features because Twitter does not provide a way for third-party applications to get the data:
+Cawbird has also been unable to implement the following features because Twitter did not provide a way for third-party applications to get the data:

 * Notification of Likes, RTs, quote tweets and any other interaction that appears in the "All" tab of twitter.com's Notifications but not in "Mentions"
   * No API is available for other notifications, only a [mentions API](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-mentions_timeline)